 The importance of reducing the number of systems is also shared by Centaur Property Group, as their Finance Director, Stephen Jones explains:

 “The company was using three separate systems comprising of Excel spreadsheets, a separate accounts package and a basic bespoke property management package.
-We wanted to get an integrated system that consolidated property and accounts information into one place electronically.”
+We wanted to get an integrated system that consolidated property and accounts information in one place electronically.”

 With the rise of PropTech, there’s a lot of talk in the real estate industry around utilising data to make better, more informed commercial decisions.
 This places a greater importance on how you access and report on your data.